Loading

 The purposes of these procedures are to:

-• Encourage the reporting of wrongdoing
+• Encourage the reporting of wrongdoing;

-• Protect and support those who make disclosures
+• Protect and support Whistleblowers;

-• Set out a safe reporting mechanism, and
+• Set out a safe reporting mechanism;

-This policy is part of a broader framework of policies in place to support people wishing to raise concerns.
-It should be read in conjunction with other relevant policies as set out in Section 10 (Referring Documents)
+This Policy is part of a broader framework of policies in place to support people wishing to raise concerns.
+It should be read in conjunction with other relevant policies as set out in Section 10 (Referring Documents).

 5. Reportable Conduct